bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:28:47

-I might be like three versions behind, but not that bad.
+I might be like three versions behind, but it's not that bad.

 Sjors Provoost: 00:28:50